 Till next time.. ♥Mariel

 Hi!
-I'm Mariel, a twenty-something working & living in Manhattan.
-I blog about my lifestyle in the city, beauty, and wellness! - xo, MM
+I'm Mariel, a thirty-something working & living in Manhattan.
+I write about my lifestyle in the city, beauty, and wellness! - xo, MM